Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many questions will need to be answered when it comes to EU enlargement.
 For example: What impact will enlargement have on the already-stressed EU budget?

-How much will the EU budget, currently €186 billion, increase after enlargement?
+How much will the EU budget, currently 186 billion euros, increase after enlargement?
 Will the top three members – Germany, France and Italy – be willing to contribute more?
 Would Poland, Greece or Hungary be happy to move from being net beneficiaries of EU funding to being net contributors?

-To put this in perspective, consider Ukraine.
+To put things in perspective, consider Ukraine.
 With a pre-conflict population of 44 million, 3 million less than Spain and 3 million more than Poland, Ukraine could expect to have 50-60 seats in the EP after joining the bloc.
 The question is how many of the 73 seats left vacant by Brexit will Ukrainians be able to win, and how many will be new?
 Or will EU enlargement make the EP too bloated to function?

 World - When will the European Union (EU) be ready to expand?
 (Figure 2).